umobi/UICreator/README.md

 ----|----|-----
 Value | ✅ | Store value inside view.
 Using the `$` it will turn into a `Relay` object.
 Relay | 🟡 | It is used to update view property with `sync(_:)` or `next(_:)`.
 There are other special properties like `bind(to:)`, `map(_:)` and `flatMap(_:)`.
 It is available some operations with booleans, like `self.$isEnabled && self.$isEmpty`, resulting in Relay<Bool>.
 It needs more methods to be more flexible.
-Trait | 🟡 | Allow the view to change behavior depending on value of UIView.
+Property | 🟡 | Allow the view to change behavior depending on value of UIView.
 Accessing with `$` will return a `Relay`.
 Check [953b493](https://github.com/umobi/UICreator/commits/develop)

 ## UIKit Wrappers